 There is a large intact male Shiloh Shepherd on site who is very friendly.
 However if you are afraid of big dogs, this may not be the spot for you.
 This is his home, though he will not be out wandering into your camp, as he sticks pretty close by the host's side.

-There is spotty WIFI outside and the only cell service is US Cellular.
-Verizon works occasionally but no AT&T. There is no land line in the host's home
+There is spotty WIFI outside and main cell service is US Cellular.
+Verizon and AT&T are "iffy", and T-Mobile does not work at all.
+There is no land line in the host's home.

 - Check in: After 2PM